-A Vespa system consists of one or more stateless and stateful clusters configured by one application package.
+A Vespa system consists of one or more stateless and stateful clusters configured by an application package.
 A Vespa system is configured and managed through an admin cluster as shown below.

-To create a fully functional production ready multinode system from a single-node sample application, follow these steps (also see Getting Started):
+To create a fully functional production ready multinode system from a single-node sample application, follow these steps (also see next steps):

-With this, your application is fully production ready!
+With this, the application is fully production ready!

 Logs are automatically collected from all nodes in real time to the admin node listed as